justmansam/xkcd_comics/README.md

 ## Final Comments:

-It was great experience overall.
+It was great a experience overall.
 I had fun learning new ways and not being able to implement them correctly!
 Thanks for that.
 It was a cure for my ego :)

-And actually I found the solution on GitHub (https://github.com/fireflyfif/shortcut-android-challenge) in the firstplace but you know, it wouldn't be nice ;)
+And actually, I found the solution on GitHub (https://github.com/fireflyfif/shortcut-android-challenge) in the first place but you know, it wouldn't be nice at all ;)